jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ![UNETR architecture](./_static/images/unetr_architecture.png)

 The image above show the UNETR architecture for processing 3D inputs, but it can be adapted to 2D inputs.

+By the end of this tutorial, you will learn how to:

+- Prepare and preprocess the Oxford Pets dataset for image segmentation.
+- Implement the UNETR model with a Vision Transformer encoder using Flax NNX.
+- Train the model, evaluate its performance, and visualize predictions.

+This tutorial assumes familiarity with JAX, Flax NNX, and basic deep learning and AI concepts.
+If you are new to JAX for AI, check out the [introductory tutorial](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html), which covers neural network building with [Flax NNX](https://flax.readthedocs.io/en/latest/nnx_basics.html).

 +++